 You must wear a singlet to participate in any powerlifting competition, but not all singlets are legal or provide adequate support.
+If you’re looking for a powerlifting singlet, men's or women's, keep reading to learn about our top five products.

 What Singlets Can You Wear at Powerlifting Competitions?

+Knowing that you can’t just wear any singlet in a powerlifting competition is important.
 A singlet is considered legal for competition if:

 Additionally, famous sportswear brands, such as Nike and Adidas, are not approved by the IPF, so their singlets are also illegal.